sinan-ozel/model-servers/README.md

 ## 🚀 Options for Running the Pipeline

 ### 🔹 1.
 GitHub Actions (Manual Dispatch)

+IMPORTANT: I have not kept this up-to-date and did not test.
+Will likely require some fixes if used.

 This is the easiest method for small or embedding models.